xIrusux/Plantbase-Me/README.md

 # Plantbase-Me 🌱

-Help save all the animals, one recipe at a time.
+Help save all the animals, one product at a time.

 ---